schandrika/volttron-core/README.md

 This package contains the essential server and client component of Eclipse VOLTTRON framework.
 In order to start VOLTTRON in addition to this package(volttron-core) you also need volttron-lib-auth and volttron-lib-zmq.

-It is highly recommended you use a virtual environment for installing VOLTTRON.
+It is highly recommended you use a virtual environment for installing VOLTTRON....

 ```shell
 python -m venv <directory name for your virtual env. for example .venv>